tkukka/Traveling_Santa/README.md

 # Results
 * The winning score: 7 617 894 396 meters (7.62 million km)
 * TOP 20 threshold: 7 806 673 753 meters  (7.81 million km)
 * Own score: 9708746 km (9.71 million km).
+[The output file](./output.txt).
+###
 Source: Python 3.x.
-[The output](./output.txt).

-About the implementation: more or less ad hoc code, not recognizing the exact TSP, manual geographical clustering, single threaded,  5-nearest neighbors for nodes.
+About [the implementation](./santa_solve.py): more or less ad hoc code, not recognizing the exact TSP, manual geographical clustering, single threaded,  5-nearest neighbors for nodes.
+Takes hours to complete a result.
+Solver's code hard to maintain, not easy to comprehend after many months.